-I examine how the forces of globalization and political economy shape inequality (both between and within countries) and individual attitudes/behavior.
-My research agenda is oriented toward three classic sociological questions: (1) how has the global reorganization of production near the turn of the last century affected developmental prospects for countries in the Global South, (2) how does globalization and political economy shape income inequality, poverty, and well-being within countries, both rich and developing, and (3) how do development and globalization shape individual social attitudes and behavior, such as gender attitudes and family behavior.
-Below, I list published papers and works in progress that belong to each line of research, after providing an overview of my dissertation research.
+I examine how the forces of globalization and political economy shape inequality (both between and within countries) and gender relations.
+My research agenda is oriented toward three classic sociological questions: (1) how has the global reorganization of production near the turn of the last century affected developmental prospects for countries in the Global South, (2) how does globalization and political economy shape income inequality, poverty, and well-being within countries, both rich and developing, and (3) how do development and globalization shape gender relations and family systems.
+Below, I list published papers and works in progress that belong to each line of research.

 globalization of production & development